williamngan/pts/guide/md/_9000_Technical_notes.md

 ### Working with React and other libraries

-When using Pts as a [npm package](https://www.npmjs.com/package/pts), you can choose to import only a small part of Pts in your own project.
+When using Pts as an [npm package](https://www.npmjs.com/package/pts), you can choose to import only a small part of Pts into your own project.
 Perhaps just a couple of Line functions are all you need:

 ```
 import {Pt, Line} from "pts"